 The COVID-19 pandemic has dramatically changed the working world.
 As many employees have transitioned to permanent remote work conditions, business organizations must adapt to the new status quo.
-One area of business operations that must change is training.
+One area of business operations that must change is employee training.

 Whether you are conducting onboarding training for new hires or new software training for employees, effective training has to adapt and conform to the new digital workplace.